Infinite Money Glitch (IMG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Infinite Money Glitch Historical Price

-According to the latest data gathered on Infinite Money Glitch live price page, the current price of Infinite Money Glitch is 0.00571077USD.
-The circulating supply of Infinite Money Glitch(IMG) is 999.59M IMG , giving it a market capitalization of $5.68M.
+According to the latest data gathered on Infinite Money Glitch live price page, the current price of Infinite Money Glitch is 0.00591302USD.
+The circulating supply of Infinite Money Glitch(IMG) is 999.58M IMG , giving it a market capitalization of $5.52M.

 The Infinite Money Glitch Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IMG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.